AanZee/conventions/git/git-flow.md

 ## Branch naming
 `staging/ICCP-10-11-12-14`

-Keep your branch name short, lowercased, English and always prefix it with Jira ID's ( when applicable ).
+Keep your branch name short, lowercased, US English and always prefix it with Jira ID's ( when applicable ).
 This will make sure that its always easy to see what feature and staging branches contain.

 Possible branch names are:
 master